|Title:||PEP Purpose and Guidelines|

 If there are multiple authors, each should be on a separate line following RFC 2822 continuation line conventions.
 Note that personal email addresses in PEPs will be obscured as a defense against spam harvesters.

-The BDFL-Delegate field is used to record cases where the final decision to approve or reject a PEP rests with someone other than the BDFL.
+The PEP-Delegate field is used to record the individual appointed by the Steering Council to make the final decision on whether or not to approve or reject a PEP.
 (The delegate's email address is currently omitted due to a limitation in the email address masking for reStructuredText PEPs)

 Note: The Resolution header is required for Standards Track PEPs only.
 It contains a URL that should point to an email message or other web resource where the pronouncement about the PEP is made.